ThiagoSchetini/archinstaller-guide/README.md

 	reboot

-Set the boot timeout and the default kernel, if you installed two or more:
+GOTO Utils.md to set the boot timeout and the default kernel, if you installed two or more!

-	ls /boot/loader/entries
-	**get the name of file (non mutable part)**

-	sudo vim /boot/loader/loader.conf
-	timeout 3
-	default *_linux-zen*

 Source/devel zen: